krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 }
 ```

 Next we'll need a way to filter out sequences which violate a row or column's clues.
 We'll write two functions.
 One, `countVisible`, takes in a sequence tells us how many buildings are visible, "looking" at the sequence starting from its first element.
-Then, we'll need another function `passClueCheck`, which is effectively just a runner for `countVisible` which checks its result against a clue, albeit with the caveat that if it is not passed a clue (that is, a clue with value zero, as we have chosen to symbolize the absence of a clue using zero in how we call our top-level function) it should always return `true`.
+Then, we'll need another function `passClueCheck`, which is effectively just a runner for `countVisible` which checks its result against a clue, albeit with the caveat that if it is not passed a clue (that is, a clue with value zero, as we have chosen to symbolize the absence of a clue in this way) it should always return `true`.

 ```js
 const countVisible = sequence => {